Right arrowBosscoder School of Technology

 Computer Science Engineering Subjects: Year-wise Overview

-A typical B.Tech CSE program lasts 4 years and is divided into multiple semesters.
+A B.Tech CSE program lasts 4 years and is divided into multiple semesters.

 Each year focuses on different levels of learning: